 The penalty for failure to file a withholding return is 5 percent of the tax due per month (maximum 25 percent).
-A penalty of 10 percent of the tax due is required for failure to withhold or pay the tax when due.
+A penalty for failure to withhold or pay the tax when due is also required at the applicable rate.
+From January 1, 2022, through June 30, 2022, the applicable rate is 10 percent of the tax due, regardless of how late the tax is paid.
+Beginning July 1, 2022, the applicable rate is 2 percent of the tax due per month (maximum 10 percent).
 Interest is due from the time the tax was due until paid.